 Truth be told, it’s a complicated subject to form a complete picture of how the movements are all related and what they truly mean to those involved.
 But one thing’s for sure – the new hipster isn’t going away any time soon and they’re not quite as cool as their 1940s cousins.

 - Laren Stover – Bohemian Manifesto: a Field Guide to Living on the Edge

 - Jonathan Touboul – The hipster effect: When anticonformists all look the same

-- Eugene Burdick – The Politics of the Beat Generation
+- James Campbell – This Is The Beat Generation

 - Diane M. Huddleston – The Beat Generation: They Were Hipsters Not Beatniks